Tinea Versicolor

 • Although tinea versicolor can occur in patients who are immunosuppressed, most affected patients are healthy.

-• Treat with topical or oral antifungals.
+• Treatment is with topical or oral antifungals.

 Drugs Mentioned In This Article